errorsuccessdev/Chardle/README.md

 Get 6 chances to guess a char[5].

 ## How to play

-**The game is currently under development.
-An executable will be made available when it is released.**
+Download `chardle.exe` and run it directly, or within your Windows console environment of choice.

-Download `chardle.exe` and run in your Windows console environment of choice.
+You have 6 guesses to guess a randomly-selected 5-letter word.
+Type your guess (lower case letters only, please) and press enter.
+You can press escape to quit at any time.

-It has been tested with `cmd.exe` and `pwsh`, ymmv in other environments.
+It has been tested with `cmd.exe`, Windows PowerShell, and `pwsh`, ymmv in other environments.

 ## Building